Our Norcross Motorcycle Accident Attorneys Can Help You

 Finally, a close relative was killed in a motorcycle accident, you may be entitled to bring wrongful death and survivorship claims on behalf of your deceased loved one, yourself, and your family.

-Georgia’s Statute of Limitations on Motorcycle Accident Claims
+What is Georgia’s Statute of Limitations on Motorcycle Accident Claims?

 In Georgia, the law places a limit on the time you have to file a lawsuit for your motorcycle accident.
 This is known as the statute of limitations.
 For personal injury claims arising from a motorcycle accident, the statute of limitations is two years from the date of the accident.
 If you fail to file a lawsuit within this time, your claim will likely be dismissed.